pairinteraction/pairinteraction/docs/contribute/getting_started.rst

     defects.

 Writing Tutorials
     Share your knowledge by writing tutorials.
-If you've published research utilizing pairinteraction, consider contributing a tutorial.
+If you've published research utilizing PairInteraction, consider contributing a tutorial.
 This not only aids others in replicating your results but also enhances the visibility of your work.
-Your tutorial can serve as a practical guide for applying pairinteraction to solve complex problems.
+Your tutorial can serve as a practical guide for applying PairInteraction to solve complex problems.

 Developing Features or Resolving Bugs
     Community contributions in the form of new features or bug fixes are highly appreciated.
 They not only alleviate the